 This section describes the preparation of FFPE tissues for staining with PhenoCycler Antibodies.
-When working with freshly conjugated antibodies (as described in Appendix B: "Custom Conjugation") we recommend waiting at least two days before using the antibodies for tissue staining.
+When working with freshly conjugated antibodies (described in Appendix B: Custom Conjugation), we recommend waiting at least 2 days before using the antibodies for tissue staining.
 Otherwise, high levels of nuclear background may be observed.

-CRITICAL Allow the Hydration, Staining and Storage Buffers to equilibrate to RT before using.
+CRITICAL > Allow the Hydration, Staining, and Storage Buffers to equilibrate to RT before using.
 Prepare all buffers ahead of time to prevent sample degradation.